Property owner captured video of St. Joseph Center staff dropping the woman and her belongings

 [A]t no time was this client going to be left or just dropped off.
 I spoke to our outreach team Director, and the situation was that the client had been in a motel for over two months, and we needed to move her, but she refused to go to the new location at the last minute.
 It was communicated to her that we couldn’t continue to pay for that motel, but we could take her to a shelter.
 The woman became irate and asked to get out of the car.
 To deescalate the situation, our outreach team stopped the car and let her out as she requested.
 Since she was in a wheelchair, it was better to let her out somewhere safer than along the street or curb until she calmed down.
 When she refused to go along with the team, they called their manager to ask what they should do.
 They were told to bring her back to the motel, and the manager would try to work something out for her to stay longer.
 Our staff was able to secure another motel, and that is where she is now.
 We are continuing to work with her and hope to find her permanent housing with her voucher.Dierdre Robinson, VP of Marketing & Communications, St. Joseph Center

-On the video the woman did appear to be in emotional distress, though she claimed she didn’t turn down shelter.
+On the video the woman appears to be in emotional distress, though she claimed she didn’t turn down shelter.
 She said a motel voucher was available and the room was “wide open.”
 When Mr. Mavromichalis told her the staffer said she had turned down shelter she said “bulls**t.”
 Eventually she said she wanted to “get away from” them because they “weren’t doing the right thing.”

-The situation, and the competing stories, raise more questions than they answer.
-Most obviously, if the St. Joseph’s staff were trying to deescalate things why did they also unload the woman’s belongings, including two bags they placed next to a dumpster?
+If the St. Joseph’s staff were trying to deescalate things why did they also unload the woman’s belongings, including two bags they placed next to a dumpster?
 Why did they park the van – which did not have St. Joseph logos or other identifying markings – at the back of the large parking lot, and in the position they did?